lomorage/homepage/content/installation-pi.md

 Download [run.sh](https://raw.githubusercontent.com/lomorage/lomo-docker/master/run.sh).

-You can specify the media home directory and lomo directory, otherwise it will use the default, you MUST specify the host.
+You can specify the media home directory and lomo directory, otherwise it will use the default, you MUST specify the host, subnet, gateway, network-interface, vlan-address.

-There should be subdirectories in media home directory，for example if you specify `-m /mnt/hdd/`, then there should be some subdirectory in hdd, like `-m /mnt/hdd/lomorage`.

 ```
-run.sh [-m {media-dir} -b {lomo-dir} -d -p {lomod-port} -P {lomow-port}] -h host-ip -i image-name
+run.sh [-m {media-dir} -b {lomo-dir} -d -p {lomod-port} -P {lomow-port} -i {image-name}] -h host -s subnet -g gateway -n network-interface -a vlan-address

 Command line options:
-    -m  DIR         Absolute path of media directory used for media assets, default to $HOME_MEDIA_DIR, optional
+    -m  DIR         Absolute path of media directory used for media assets, default to "/media", optional
-    -b  DIR         Absolute path of lomo directory used for db and log files, default to $HOME_LOMO_DIR, optional
+    -b  DIR         Absolute path of lomo directory used for db and log files, default to "/home/jeromy/lomo", optional
     -h  HOST        IP address or hostname of the host machine, required
+    -s  SUBNET      Subnet of the host network(like 192.168.1.0/24), required
+    -g  GATEWAY     gateway of the host network(like 192.168.1.1), required
+    -n  NETWORK_INF network interface of the host network(like eth0), required
+    -a  VLAN_ADDR   vlan address to be used(like 192.168.1.99), required
-    -p  LOMOD_PORT  lomo-backend service port exposed on host machine, default to $LOMOD_HOST_PORT, optional
+    -p  LOMOD_PORT  lomo-backend service port exposed on host machine, default to "8000", optional
-    -P  LOMOW_PORT  lomo-web service port exposed on host machine, default to $LOMOW_HOST_PORT, optional
+    -P  LOMOW_PORT  lomo-web service port exposed on host machine, default to "8001", optional
-    -i  IMAGE_NAME  docker image name, for example "lomorage/raspberrypi-lomorage:[tag]", required
+    -i  IMAGE_NAME  docker image name, for example "lomorage/raspberrypi-lomorage:[tag]", default "lomorage/raspberrypi-lomorage:latest", optional
-    -d              Debug mode to run in foreground, default to $DEBUG, optional
+    -d              Debug mode to run in foreground, default to 0, optional

 Examples:
-    # assuming your hard drive mounted in /media, like /media/usb0, /media/usb1.
+    # assuming your hard drive mounted in /media, like /media/usb0, /media/usb0
-    ./run.sh -m /media -b /home/pi/lomorage -h 192.168.1.232
+    ./run.sh -m /media -b /home/pi/lomo -h 192.168.1.232 -s 192.168.1.0/24 -g 192.168.1.1 -n eth0 -a 192.168.1.99
 ```

 You can add the command in "/etc/rc.local" before "exit 0" to make it run automatically after system boot.